 - Basic plan – $8.99/month.
 You can watch unlimited shows and movies only on one device.

 - Standard plan – $13.99/month.
 Same as Basic, with HD level picture quality and you can watch on up to two screens at the same time.

 - Premium plan – $17.99/month.
 This plan has HD and Ultra HD and you can watch unlimited shows and movies on up to four devices at one time.

 This service is very similar to cable TV with a lot of focus on sports.
 In fact, you can get access to the top TV channels and live sports, which includes cloud DVR and sharing your account across devices.

 - Fubo Latino $29.99/month.
 32 channels with 100+ sporting events.
 Cloud DVR and standard content sharing on 2 devices at once.

 - Family $64.99/month.
 113 channels and 130+ events in 4k.
 Cloud DVR and family sharing on 3 devices at once.

 - Elite $74.99/month.
 157 channels and 130+ events in 4k. fubo Extra with 44 entertainment channels with 1000 hours of Cloud DVR space.

-DirecTV realized they needed to join the streaming service industry when they created AT&T TV Now.
+DirecTV realized it needed to join the streaming service industry when it created AT&T TV Now.

 Important to note, the service costs between $65 and $135 depending on which package you select.
 Most importantly, there is no contract when using this service and you can cancel anytime you want.